Last updated on 2026-04-20

 - Social Worker: Assist individuals and families in overcoming challenges and improving their well-being.

-- Community Outreach Coordinator: Develop and implement programs to support families and promote community resources.
+- Community Outreach Coordinator: Develop and implement programs that engage and support community members.

-- Research Analyst: Conduct research on family dynamics and social issues, contributing to policy development and community programs.
+- Research Assistant: Conduct research on family dynamics and social issues, contributing to academic studies and reports.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.